spencerc99/spencerc99.github.io/content/newsletter/creative-seeing.md

 title: "creative seeing"

-description: ""how do you get to be so creative anyway?""
+description: '"how do you get to be so creative anyway?"'

 date: "2023-02-02"